critterandguitari/cg-docs/docs/Organelle/og_s2.md

 #### What is Pure Data?
 And do I need to learn it to use the Organelle?

 *Pure Data* (often called *Pd* for short) is a **visual** multimedia programming environment, meaning that its software files (yes, those *patches*) are created by adding objects from its library and then interconnecting them with virtual *patch cords*.
-For example, here is a Pd patch that simply adds together 32 oscillators:
+For example, here is a Pd patch that simply adds together 32 oscillators and applies tremolo:

 ![](images/s2/chapter_1/pd.png)